Schroedinger-Hat/youtube-to-anchorfm/README.md

           EPISODE_PATH: /github/workspace
 ```

 **NOTE**: you need to [set up the secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for *ANCHOR_EMAIL* and *ANCHOR_PASSWORD*.
-This environment variables are mandatory as they specify the signin account.
+This environment variables are mandatory as they specify the sign in account.

 ## Process a YouTube playlist